The Element Magnesium

 This mineral occurs in human bones, ores, and plant seeds, and presents itself as a white, crystalline powder.
 It is soluble in salt solutions, and when it reacts with water, it forms phosphoric acid and magnesium hydroxide.
-Magnesium phosphate’s applications go beyond baked goods: It coats wood to make it fireproof and is taken as a dietary supplement to build bone strength, fight fatigue, and regulate muscle function.
+Magnesium phosphate’s applications go beyond baked goods.
+It coats wood to make it fireproof.
+It is also taken as a dietary supplement to build bone strength, fight fatigue, and regulate muscle function.

 Isolation of Magnesium